About the Bytecode Alliance

 Developers can also join in by integrating the Bytecode Alliance’s projects into their projects and products, and providing feedback based on their use cases.

-We're also working on introducing a Technical Steering Committee (TSC) as the top-level body of governance for projects, which is open for participation by all project contributors, and will also choose members for the Bytecode Alliance's highest governance body, the Board of Directors.
+Our Technical Steering Committee (TSC) is the top-level body of governance for Bytecode Alliance projects and is open for participation by all project contributors.
+It also manages our Recognized Contributor program, and represents projects and contributors on the Bytecode Alliance's highest governance body, the Board of Directors.
+More information on the TSC, its responsibilities, and its programs are provided in its charter.

-Organizations can join the Bytecode Alliance as members, and are encouraged to participate in the Alliance’s open source projects, and to use them in their own projects and products.
+Organizations can join the Bytecode Alliance as members and are encouraged to participate in the Alliance’s open source projects as well as incorporate them into their own projects and products.

-The Bytecode Alliance follows an open governance model with a Board of Directors as the top-level body of governance, with seats elected by member organizations, and a Technical Steering Committee (TSC), elected from established project contributors.
-Our bylaws define the details of top-level governance, and a detailed charter and procedures for the TSC will be developed as part of a bootstrapping period.
-We'll publish details on the timing for this process soon.
+The Bytecode Alliance follows an open governance model through a Board of Directors as the top-level oversight body, with seats elected by member organizations, and through its Technical Steering Committee (TSC), selected from established project contributors.
+Our bylaws define the details of top-level governance, with additional details of TSC operations specified in its charter.